axelcournac/Repeats_elements/README.md

 ./a.out
 ```

 ## Normalization of the data
-We used the normalization procedure called SCN that we implemented in C.
+We used the normalization procedure called SCN (presented in http://www.biomedcentral.com/1471-2164/13/436) that we implemented in C.
 With dynamic allocation of memory, C language allows us to allocate big matrices (100000 x 100000) in a station with 50G of ram.
 The normalization is done in the code colocalization_cover.c

 ## Calcul of Colocalization Scores and random generations